Zelgadis87/rule-reactor/README.md

 # Performance & Size

 Preliminary tests show performance close to that of Nools.
 However, the rule-reactor core is just 41K (19K minified) vs 577K (227K minified) for Nools.
-At runtime, rule-reactor will also consume far less memory than nools for its pattern and join processing.
+At runtime, rule-reactor will also consume many megabytes less memory than nools for its pattern and join processing.

 # Building & Testing